navazjm/lazypm/README.md

 ## Contributing

 Want to contribute to lazypm?
-Awesome, we would love your input ♥\
+Awesome, we would love your input ♥

-\
+Before starting a new discussion or opening a new issue, please refer to our [release notes](./docs/release_notes.md).

-If you have a feature request, start a [discussion](https://github.com/navazjm/lazypm/discussions), and we can work together to incorporate it into lazypm!\
+If you have a feature request, start a [discussion](https://github.com/navazjm/lazypm/discussions), and we can work together to incorporate it into lazypm!
-\

 Encountered a defect?
 Please report it under [issues](https://github.com/navazjm/lazypm/issues).
-Be sure to include detailed information to help us address the issue effectively.\
+Be sure to include detailed information to help us address the issue effectively.
-\

 Want to implement a feature request or fix a defect?
 Checkout our [contributing guide](./docs/contributing.md).

 ## License